-Once identified, all risks are recorded in a 'Risk Register'.
-Risks recorded in the register will be given a unique identifier.
+Once identified, all risks are recorded in the appropriate 'Risk Register' on the Grace risk management system.
+Risks recorded in the register should be given a unique identifier.
 A risk owner must be allocated and recorded against each risk on the risk register.
 Such accountability helps to ensure 'ownership' of the risk is documented and recognised.
 A risk owner is defined as a person with the accountability and authority to effectively manage the risk.
 At this stage there may well be a long list of possible risks.
 The next step will help to prioritise these in order of importance.

-Step 2: Analysing and Evaluating risk
+Step 2 - Analysing and Evaluating risk